Ristosano home Foods and Services for Dysphagia.

 https://ristosanohome.com/prodotto/mix-secondi/

-4. Gelled Beverages
+4. Gel-based Beverages

 https://ristosanohome.com/prodotto/bevande-gelificate-mix/